DeepConnectAI/Self_Paced_Learning/CONTRIBUTING.md

 - Additionally, any pull request with the hacktoberfest-accepted label, submitted to any public GitHub repository, with or without the hacktoberfest topic, will be considered valid for Hacktoberfest.
 - You can sign up anytime between October 1 and October 31.
 Just be sure to sign up on the official Hacktoberfest website for your pull requests to count.

+## Excluiding and Banning
+- Banning system will review and ban users with with too many flagged PR’s.
+This can result in exclusion from all future Hacktoberfests, not just this one.